Somendratripathi/edav_hnt_nm_sdt/FP_report_v1.md

 ![](FP_report_v1_files/figure-markdown_github/fig4.3.1.7-1.png)

-On the other hand, when we look at whether parents live separately or not, facetting by if students live in urban or rural area, we see students living separately from parents in urban area perform better.
+We took a look at the combination of family size and whether parents live separately or not, however, it does not have impact on students grades.

 ``` r
 student_por %>%